suravarapusuryakiran/CarND-P01-LaneLines/writeup.md

 The area of interest implicitly assumes an appropriate direction and position.
 So it can potentially cut away wanted information in situations where this is not given, e.g.
 * Camera center to low
 * 90° side way mobile cam video

-Also it has the capability to provide unwanted artifacts at its borders, e.g. neighbouring lanes parallel to the polygon lines, which happen to be sometimes just within the area, sometimes not.
+Also it has the capability to provide unwanted artifacts at its borders (e.g. neighbouring lanes parallel to the polygon lines, which happen to be sometimes just within the area, sometimes not).

 #### 2.2 Color distance map